Office of Elections

 ALL POLLING LOCATIONS ARE OPEN ON ELECTION DAY(S) - 6AM TO 7PM.
 Bring your valid ID.
 Masks are preferred and appreciated.

 The Director of Elections / General Registrar provides all eligible citizens convenient access for voter registration, maintains 101,200 voter records and other election-related data accurately, organizes and oversees voter registration opportunities, recruits and trains Election Officials, conducts locality absentee/early voting, manages new candidate qualifications with campaign finance and supervises primary, special and general election polling precincts for local, state and federal elections.

 The Director and staff are committed to providing each citizen of our County the opportunity to exercise his or her right to vote in an efficient and equitable manner in accordance with the Constitutions of the United States and Commonwealth of Virginia and the Code of Virginia.
 Staff strive to manage effective elections while protecting the integrity of the democratic process.

-- If you would like to register to vote, request an application or have a few questions, feel free to call our office at 540-507-7380, or email at: [email protected].
+- Feel free to call our office at 540-507-7380, or email at: [email protected].

 Resources for Voters

 - Stay tuned to this website, The Free Lance Star and our Facebook page, Spotsylvania Votes for election deadlines and information.
 If you wish to vote early, please consider wearing a mask and listen to instructions from our election officials.